koopa31/Sketchpose_doc/docs/source/installation.rst

 	conda install pip
 	python -m pip install "napari[all]" --upgrade

-Then, FrugalPose can be installed either directly from Napari's plugin manager, or typing:
+Then, Sketchpose can be installed either directly from Napari's plugin manager, or typing:

 .. code-block:: console